 “At a Place Called Buckingham” ~ Volume Two

 Peter Field Jefferson: Dark Prince of Scottsville & Lost Jeffersons

 In 2019, she published The Blackest Sheep: Dan Blanco, Evelyn Nesbit, Gene Harris & Chicago’s Club Alabam — a history of Chicago after dark, inspired by the career of her great uncle Gene Harris.
 The book covers six decades of the city’s history, introduces a kaleidoscope of fascinating characters, and is laced with scandalous tidbits about nightlife in Chicago before, during, and after Prohibition.

 In 2010, she was awarded a Jefferson Fellowship by the Robert H. Smith International Center for Jefferson Studies and, in 2012, she launched Slate River Ramblings, a blog featuring people, places, and events in Buckingham County and its environs.
-Joanne is also a regular contributor to the Buckingham Beacon and other monthly newspapers distributed in central Virginia.
-They are archived online at Valley Publishing.
+From 2013-2022, Joanne was also a regular contributor to the Buckingham Beacon and other monthly newspapers distributed in central Virginia.

 Follow her family history saga at Instagram: joanneyeck.

 This guest post appeared at Fine Print (a literary blog of the Washington-Centerville Library) in anticipation of a gathering of local author in Centerville, Ohio: “A Tasting with Friends” (2012).

 A Peculiar Role Model: Mattie Ross and True Grit